TomReidNZ/Narrative_CIFAR10/README.md

 ## Narrative CIFAR-10 technical test

 Building a small model from scratch using the CIFAR-10 dataset.
-89% test accuracy with minimal hyperparameter tuning.
+88.7% test accuracy with minimal hyperparameter tuning.

 ## TODO (sorry, it's Sunday night)

-* Get notebooks and final model off server when it is accessible
+* Get notebooks off server
 * Test and upload them into this repo
 * Upload confusion matrix script